tensorflow/gnn/tensorflow_gnn/docs/api_docs/python/tfgnn/GraphTensor.md

 `[d0, d1]` a `d0` x `d1` matrix of graphs, and so on.

 RULE: In the shape of a GraphTensor, no dimension except the outermost is allowed to be `None` (that is, of unknown size).
-Future versions of GraphTensor may lift that requirement.

 Each of those graphs in a GraphTensor consists of 0 or more disjoint (sub-)graphs called graph components.
 The number of components could vary from graph to graph or be fixed to a value known statically.
-On a batched GraphTensor, one can call the method merge_batch_to_components() to merge all graphs of the batch into one, contiguously indexed graph containing the same components as the original graph tensor.
+On a batched GraphTensor, one can call the method merge_batch_to_components() to merge all graphs of the batch into one contiguously indexed graph containing the same components as the original graph tensor.
 See the GraphTensor guide for the typical usage that has motivated this design (going from input graphs with one component each to a batch of input graphs and on to one merged graph with